MustafaEmircan/Retail_Predict--Forecasting-Sales-with-LightGBM/README.md

 - **Performed a log transformation** on the target variable, `sales`, to stabilize variance.

 ### 📉 Data Splitting:
-- Divided the dataset into training and validation sets.
-- Used the last 3 months as the validation set for accurate testing.
+- **Time-Based Validation Sets**: Initially, the training set was defined as data up to the end of 2016, and the validation set was the first 3 months of 2017.
+This approach ensured that the validation period closely resembled the forecasted period.

 ---